-2.2 Provision of a Services Agreement to detail the on-site and off-site works and services necessary or incidental to the servicing of the site (collectively called the "Services") such that they are designed, constructed and installed at no cost to the City and all necessary street dedications and rights of way for the services are provided.
-No development permit for the site will be issued until the security for the services are provided.
+- 2.1 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for the consolidation of Lots 39 to 42 Block 15 District Lot 394 Plan 7098 to create a single parcel. - 2.2 Make arrangements to the satisfaction of the General Manager of Engineering Services and the Director of Legal Services for the release of Restrictive Covenants GB37422 & GB37423 (no-build covenants) prior to building occupancy. - Note to Applicant: Arrangements are to be secured prior to zoning enactment, with release to occur prior to issuance of an occupancy permit for the site.
+Provision of a letter of commitment will satisfactorily address this condition for zoning enactment. - 2.3 Provision of a Services Agreement to detail the on- and off-site works and services necessary or incidental to the servicing of the rezoning site (collectively called the "Services") such that they are designed, constructed and installed at no cost to the City and all necessary street dedications and rights-of-way for the Services are provided all to the satisfaction of the General Manager of Engineering Services.
+No development permit for the Rezoning Site, or any portion thereof, or for any building or improvements thereon will be issued until the letter of credit, as security for the Services, is provided.
 The timing for the delivery of the Services shall be determined by the General Manager of Engineering Services in his sole discretion and holds shall be placed on such permits as deemed necessary in his sole discretion.
-The Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement.
+Except as explicitly provided for in Condition 2.4 (a), the Services are not excess and/or extended services and the applicant is not entitled to a Latecomer Agreement.

-Note to Applicant: For general Latecomer Policy information refer to the website at https://vancouver.ca/home-property-development/latecomer-policy.aspx#redirect.
+Note to Applicant: For general Latecomer Policy information refer to the website at https://vancouver.ca/home-property-development/latecomer-policy.aspx#redirect